NeilMisra99/careercopilot/apps/workers/README.md

-# Trackflow Workers
+# CareerCopilot Workers

-This directory contains the Cloudflare Workers that power the Trackflow application's backend services.
+This directory contains the Cloudflare Workers that power the CareerCopilot application's backend services.

 ## Development